 - Make bookkeeping a top priority: Bad bookkeeping can destroy your business—and not just because of expense creep.
 Without accurate, reliable numbers, you can’t make smart business decisions.
 Things fall through the cracks and you can end up dealing with legal issues, cash flow dilemmas, and a whole host of other problems that can sink your business.
 Whoever handles your books has to be meticulous, detail-oriented, and have amazing follow-through.
 If poor bookkeeping is to blame for your expense creep and other financial issues, consider dedicating someone who specializes in business bookkeeping to take it over.

 - Keep tight reins on your credit cards: If you don’t have a policy for who can use the company credit card and under what circumstances, get one in place ASAP.
-Make sure there’s a system in place for evaluating and approving purchases, and consider having a credit card “gatekeeper” that other employees must go through when they want to charge something, rather than handing over the card and letting employees make purchases on their own.
+Make sure there’s a system in place for evaluating and approving purchases, and consider having a credit card “gatekeeper” that other employees must go through when they want to change something, rather than handing over the card and letting employees make purchases on their own.

 - Review expenses regularly: This one should be pretty obvious.
-Every month (or whatever makes sense for your business), review all the services, memberships, subscriptions, and supplies that you’re paying for and make sure they’re all still being used and provide value back to the business.
+Every month (or whatever makes sense for your business), review all the services, memberships, subscriptions, and supplies that you’re paying for, and make sure they’re all still being used and provide value back to the business.
 You need to know exactly what you’re paying for, who’s using it, and if it’s actually worth the cost.
 Your accounting team should be reviewing your expenses weekly and monthly.

 - Don’t pay for anything that doesn’t provide value: Review everything you’re spending money on and ask yourself if it brings real value to the business.
 If you’re paying for services that don’t help you save time, money or resources, or that don’t contribute to your bottom line, ask yourself if that service is really worth it.
 Chances are it’s an expense you can cut without hurting productivity.